nzdrifts/sudoku-game/README.md

 - Stores count of player wins and avg. time played using built in SharedPreferences class
 - Timer creates a new thread that displays and records time taken to complete a puzzle
 - locks value in place if correct number is placed into a square
-- When a number has been used up the player will no longer be able to place that number down
+- When a number has been used up, the player will no longer be able to place that number down
-- Displays and keeps a locally stored record of the users average time and calculates new average whenever they complete a "hard" puzzle
+- Displays and keeps a localy stored record of the users average time and calculates new average whenever they complete a "hard" puzzle